kyvernfoundation/kyvern/courses/passwordmanager.md

 - There are KeePass apps on iOS too.
 ## More
 - Wide range of customization options.
+- Differences between KeePass and KeePassXC
+  - KeePassXC has a modern interface, Keepass doesn't.
+Between the two, take what you like.
+They're two sides of the same coin.
 # Password
 You've decided to take KeePass, that's good.
 Good passwords are even better.
 ## Let KeePass create your passwords
 You've got the best manager there is, and if you use it correctly, you'll exploit its full power.
 > We could teach you what a good password is, but if we teach you how to use KeePass optimally, we'll all save time and you'll understand along the way.
+## Configuring your KeePass